 The Latin American and Caribbean Studies (LACS) Certificate Program is open to all students seeking a bachelor’s degree from UWM, to those who previously received a bachelor’s degree from UWM or any other accredited college or university, and to those who do not plan to pursue a college or university degree (non-degree students) but who have a strong interest in this subject.
 To be admitted to the university as non-degree students, individuals must meet regular university admission requirements.

 The Latino Studies Certificate Program is open to any UWM undergraduate and to those who previously received a bachelor’s degree from UWM or any other accredited college or university.

 The Latin American, Caribbean, and U.S. Latin@ Studies (LACUSL) BA Program is open to all students seeking a bachelor’s degree from UWM.

 To declare the Latino Studies Certificate, contact the Program Coordinator, Joseph Rodriguez (email@example.com).

-In your advising meeting with Alida, you will fill out the proper declaration forms together.
+In your advising meeting you will fill out the declaration forms.
 Alida will review your current transcript for courses you have completed as well as classes you may still need.
 You may also discuss scheduling and course selection as well as establishing a Plan of Study for the remainder of your program.